xuningy/xuningy.github.io/_posts/2021-01-11-katex-with-jekyll.md

 ---
 layout: post
-title: How to blog in Jekyll with equations with KaTeX
+title: How to LaTeX in Jekyll using KaTeX
 snippet: An ultra simplified guide without requiring a MathJax to KaTeX conversion
 tags: [website, latex]
 katex: True